 You should cook a steak for 9 to 12 minutes for it to be tender.
 A medium-rare steak should be cooked for about 8 minutes for it to be tender.

 How Long Should You Cook a 1-Inch Steak?

 You should cook 1-inch steak for about 4 to 5 minutes per side.
 It also depends on recipes and how well done you want your steak.

 Steak Ala Mama: Final Thoughts

 Steak ala Mama is one of the best steak recipes I’ve tried.
 It has plenty of garlic and dry sherry for additional flavor.

 Follow the recipe steps I’ve outlined above, and you’ll have a delicious dinner.
 Or, you can cook your steak in a pan if you don’t feel like firing up the grill.

-If you’re looking for high-quality, flavorful meat for this recipe and other dishes, check out your ButcherBox review.
-ButcherBox lets you choose your subscription boxes of sustainably-sourced meat, all antibiotic and hormone-free.
+If you’re looking for high-quality, flavorful meat for this recipe and other dishes, check out our honest review of ButcherBox.
+ButcherBox lets you choose your subscription boxes of sustainably sourced meat, all antibiotic and hormone-free.